freedomlayer/freedomlayer_gut/content/offset/offset_account_book/index.md

 everything that happens in Offset.
 However, on its own it is too basic to allow what a usual user expects from a payments application.

-Offset has an extra protocol layer that allows **Invoices and Payments**.
+Offset has an extra protocol layer that allows Invoices and Payments.
+In this document we call this protocol layer the **payments protocol**.
 Whenever an Offset seller wants to request a payment, he creates an Invoice and sends the Invoice to the buyer.
 The Invoice is sent out of band.
 The buyer then creates a corresponding Payment to pay the Invoice.
 A Payment can either